 If you’re venturing into baking bread for the first time, I strongly suggest you bake this generic recipe (white sandwich bread) to get the hang of bread baking.
 You’ll see magic happen when you mix the flour with yeast, water and salt.
 Initially a shaggy mess will marry in harmony and transform into a beautiful puffy loaf.
 Baking this loaf as my first yeast bread taught me a great deal about flour, gluten, kneading, yeast, baking temperature and shaping.

 Just like any baker who was confident baking cakes and pastries, I went ahead baking a bread.
 I was a tad too confident and attempted my first white loaf which was nothing less than a hard brick shaped loaf.
 It was crumbly, dry and just fell apart on slicing.
 The next attempt was when I killed the yeast with hot water.
 The dough never rose and left me feeling bad.
 Third time, when I thought everything fell in place, upon slicing I saw a tunnel in the loaf.
-Talk about shaping and scoring :/ It took four attempts for me to nail it right.
+Talk about shaping and scoring😏 It took four attempts for me to nail it right.
 I understood that bread baking is more than just dumping everything, mixing and shoving into the oven.
 After baking this basic loaf, I went ahead trying my hand at whole wheat breads, tweaked recipes and customized as per my preference.

 What is a perfect white bread?
 For me, It’s a loaf which is crispy and crusty on the outside and soft, moist and cloud-like on the inside.
 It should have a proper shape without having an earth quake crack on top.
 This is what I’d expect as a home baker.
 Professional bakers follow formula, not recipes.
 I learned a tip or two from the basic formula.
 It is Flour 100%, Water 66%, Salt 2%, Yeast 0.6%.
+Percentage by weight, not volume.
 I keep this in mind when I tweak recipes.

 I’d bake a bread in stages which takes at least 3 hrs to complete.
 If you’re in a hurry, do not attempt to bake a yeast bread.
 Yeast does not listen to you, it takes it’s time to work it’s way.